wp-plugins/skype-online-status/readme.txt

 When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.

-This readme comes packed with version 2.6.1.0 of the 'Skype Online Status' plugin for WordPress 2+.
+This readme comes packed with version 2.6.1.1 of the 'Skype Online Status' plugin for WordPress 2+.

-    Version: 2.6.1.0
+    Version: 2.6.1.1
-    Status: Beta
+    Status: Stable
-    Latest stable: 2.6
+    Latest stable: 2.6.1.1
     Licence: GNU General Public License

 == What's New ==